MarculescuAndrei/Newsaholics/README.md

 - [Dobrica Denis ](https://github.com/intMachine "Dobrica Denis ")
 - [Leonard Vlaicu](https://github.com/leonard-vlaicu "Leonard Vlaicu")

+We organised ourselves and our backlog on the projects tab for our GitHub repository, it can be found [here](https://github.com/MarculescuAndrei/Newsaholics/projects/1 "here").
 ## Project description

 Our project is an **Android** application where a user can create an account and login, he is then prompted with a welcome screen where the purpose of the app is briefly explained.
 When a user gets on the home page of the app, he is shown news articles fetched from [NewsAPI](https://newsapi.org "NewsAPI"), they are built on the screen with a preview image, a title and a subtitle.
 At the top of the home page a user is shown a couple of categories, as of this [version](https://github.com/MarculescuAndrei/Newsaholics/tree/V1.0 "version"), the categories are : **Entertainment, Business, Science** and **Sports**.
 When the user selects one of these categories he will then have articles shown to him from that specific topic.
 A user can tap on an article preview and open it within a browser window in the app.
 Whenever a user wants to logout of the application, he can do so by pressing the **Logout** button in the AppBar.